The Ultimate Guide to the Consumer Directed Personal Assistance Program (CPDAP)

 - Personal assistants can administer skilled services such as wound care, giving insulin shots, and suctioning tracheostomies.

 Edison Home Health Care

 Okay, fine, we gave ourselves the title.
 But really, it’s true!

 Edison Home Health Care distinguishes itself as one of the premier CDPAP agencies in New York City (NYC) and in all of New York (NY) State.
-When you work with Edison, you will have dedicated staff helping you with your CDPAP enrollment, as well as gathering the necessary paperwork for both you and your Personal Assistant.
-Once enrolled, you will have a dedicated CDPAP Coordinator at our agency that will help ensure that everything goes smoothly.
+We are a NY State certified Fiscal Intermediary (FI) for the CDPAP program.
+When you work with Edison, you will have dedicated staff helping you with your enrollment, as well as gathering the necessary paperwork for both you and your Personal Assistant.
+Once enrolled, you will have a dedicated coordinator at our agency that will help ensure that everything goes smoothly.

-We have convenient locations in Brooklyn, The Bronx, Queens, and Lancaster (Buffalo).
-But wherever you are in New York (NY) State, we can usually come to you to help complete the necessary paperwork.
-We work with CDPAP consumers in Rochester, Albany, Syracuse, and throughout NY.
+We have convenient locations in Brooklyn, The Bronx, Queens, Yonkers (Westchester) and Buffalo.
+But wherever you are in NY State, we can usually come to you to help complete the necessary paperwork.
+We work with consumers in Rochester, Albany, Syracuse, and throughout NY.